A multiple filter test for the detection of rate changes in renewal processes with varying variance: Introduction

 \section{Introduction}

-In neurophysiology, spike trains are often analyzed with statistical models based on point processes, e.g., renewal processes \citep{Perkel67a,Johnson1996,Rieke1997,KassEtal2005,Nawrot2008}.
-A large field of statistical neuroscience focuses on the coordination between parallel point processes \citep[][]{Perkel67b,BrownKM04,GruenRotter2010}.
-In many models used for such analyses, rate stationarity is a crucial assumption, and variations of the underlying firing rate can affect the results of the applied techniques \citep[e.g.,][]{Brody1999,GruenEtAl2003}.
-In order to avoid such problems, several authors have suggested local techniques, which involve the separate treatment of sections with approximately stationary rate \citep[see, e.g.,][]{Gruen02b,Staude2008,Schneider08} when spike trains show non-stationary properties.
-Therefore, it is important to capture these non-stationary properties, i.e., to detect the violation of rate stationarity and to locate the changes in the firing rate of neurons.
+In neurophysiology, spike trains are often analyzed with statistical models based on point processes, for example, renewal processes \citet{Perkel67a,Johnson1996,Rieke1997,KassEtal2005,Nawrot2008}.
+A large field of statistical neuroscience focuses on the coordination between parallel point processes [\citet {Perkel67b,BrownKM04,GruenRotter2010}].
+In many models used for such analyses, rate stationarity is a crucial assumption, and variations of the underlying firing rate can affect the results of the applied techniques [e.g., \citet{Brody1999,GruenEtAl2003}].
+In order to avoid such problems, several authors have suggested local techniques, which involve the separate treatment of sections with approximately stationary rate [see, e.g., \citet {Gruen02b,Staude2008,Schneider08}] when spike trains show nonstationary properties.
+Therefore, it is important to capture these nonstationary properties, that is, to detect the violation of rate stationarity and to locate the changes in the firing rate of neurons.

 In this paper we contribute to the change point analysis of point processes.
 Motivated by the modeling of empirical data from neurophysiology, we define a general class of renewal processes.
 In this class, we test the null hypothesis of rate stationarity versus a wide alternative of renewal processes with finitely many rate changes.
-Our test extends ideas from the filtered derivative approach \citep{Steinebach1995,Bertrand2000} by using multiple moving windows simultaneously instead of just one moving window.
-To adjust the rejection threshold of the test we use a Gaussian process, which emerges as the limit of the filtered derivative process.
+Our test extends ideas from the filtered derivative approach [\citet{Steinebach1995,Bertrand2000}] by using multiple moving windows simultaneously instead of just one moving window.
+To adjust the rejection threshold of the test, we use a Gaussian process, which emerges as the limit of the filtered derivative process.
 Additionally, we develop a multiple filter algorithm, which can be used when the null hypothesis is rejected in order to estimate the number and location of change points.
 We analyze the benefits of our multiple filter algorithm and study the increase in detection probability against single window techniques.
 This procedure can serve as a preprocessing step, splitting up the time series into sections, in which the analyses of interest can be performed separately.
-As an example, Figure \ref{motivation} illustrates a point process with non-stationary rate, in which we aim to estimate the number and location of change points.
+As an example, Figure~\ref{motivation} illustrates a point process with nonstationary rate, in which we aim to estimate the number and location of change points.